RuiZhang2016/Efficient-Nonparametric-Bayesian-Hawkes-Processes/README.md

 # [Efficient-Nonparametric-Bayesian-Hawkes-Processes](https://arxiv.org/abs/1810.03730)
 Implementation of [Efficient Non-parametric Bayesian Hawkes Processes](https://arxiv.org/abs/1810.03730) in Python3.5.
 A tutorial is included.
+There is no implementation of Halpin's trick which will be uploaded.

 # Required Packages
  - numpy